-Note: Placement i tests are required for MATH and WRTG courses.

-LIBS 150 Information Literacy and Research Methods 1

-WRTG 101 Introduction to Writing 3

-MATH 107 College Algebra 3

-or MATH 106 or a higher-level math course

-Note: Courses applied to general education requirements may not be applied to the major.
+Note: Placement tests are required for MATH and WRTG courses.
+LIBS 150 Information Literacy and Research Methods 1 WRTG 101 Introduction to Writing 3 or WRTG 101X, for non-native students of English 3 MATH 107 College Algebra or MATH 106 or a higher-level math course Note: Courses applied to general education requirements may not be applied to the major.
+MATH 108 Trigonometry and Analytical Geometry 3

-MATH 108 Trigonometry and Analytical Geometry 3 (prerequisite for later courses)
+(prerequisite for later courses)

 HIST 142 Western Civilization II 3

 or HIST 157 History of the United States Since 1865

-or other ARTH or HIST course to satisfy the arts a and

-humanities requirement in historical perspective
+or other ARTH or HIST course to fulfill the arts an humanities requirement in historical perspective d

 NSCI 100 Introduction to Physical Science 3

 and NSCI 101 Physical Science Laboratory 1

-or other course(s) to satisfy the biological and phys. sciences lecture and laboratory requirement ical
+or other course(s) to fulfill the biological and physical sciences lecture and laboratory requirement ıl

 WRTG 291 Expository and Research Writing 3

-or other course to satisfy the communications/write requirement ing
+or other course to fulfill the communications/writing requirement 7

+IFSM 201 Introduction to Computer-Based Systems 3

+or CMST 303 Advanced Application Software

 ECON 201 Principles of Macroeconomics 3

 or ECON 203 Principles of Microeconomics

 or other ANTH, BEHS, ECON, GEOG, GVPT,

-PSYC, SOCY, or eligible AASP, CCJS, GERO, or r
+PSYC, SOCY, or eligible AASP, CCJS, GERO, or

-WMST course to satisfy the first behavioral and so sciences requirement cial
+WMST course to fulfill the first behavioral and soci al

-♦ One of the foll owing math sequences
+sciences requirement

 ♦ MATH 130 Calculus A 3

 ♦ MATH 131 Calculus B 3

 ♦ MATH 132 Calculus C 3

-or

-♦ MATH 140 Calculus I 4

-♦ MATH 141 Calculus II 4